-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Pacific is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Pacific isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Pacific are a mix of both white- and blue-collar jobs.
 Overall, Pacific is a city of sales and office workers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Pacific who work in sales jobs (21.68%), office and administrative support (10.94%), and healthcare (6.09%).

 The rate of college-level education in Pacific is quite a bit lower than the national average among all cities of 21.84%: just 10.98% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Pacific in 2010 was $22,067, which is upper middle income relative to Missouri, and middle income relative to the rest of the US.
 This equates to an annual income of $88,268 for a family of four.
 However, Pacific contains both very wealthy and poor people as well.

 The people who call Pacific home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pacific residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Pacific include Irish, English, Italian, and Polish.

 The most common language spoken in Pacific is English.
 Other important languages spoken here include Spanish and Arabic.